cccs-is/callisto-bundler/README.md

 # jupyter-bundler-openhumans

-Work in Progress.
-The goal is to use the access tokens that are already in the Personal Data Notebooks to push a notebook to open humans.
+The goal is to use the `access_tokens` that are already in the *Personal Data Notebooks* to push a notebook to an Open Humans account.

+Post-sharing users are forwarded to a site to share their notebooks.

-## Development
+## Install / Development
 To install on your own Jupyter Notebook setup to test:

 ```